sachinML/Anomaly-Detection-in-PCB/README.md

  ## ResNet 50:
  Trained and changed modified model architecture along with hyperparameter tuning and Got the F1 score of 0.837

+ ## U-Net:
+ It has 4 layer encoder and 4 layer decoder and Trained it with hyperparameter tuning and Got the Dice score of 0.66